Tracking file downloads on your WordPress website will help you get a better overview of the files that are performing well with your audience.

-- Set up a proper downloads page on your WordPress website (in addition to the product pages that the free version supports)
+- Set up a proper downloads page on your WordPress website (in addition to the product pages that the free version supports);

-- Host your downloadable files on Google Drive or Amazon S3
+- Host your downloadable files on Google Drive or Amazon S3;

-- Add terms and conditions to govern the downloading and use of your digital products
+- Add terms and conditions to govern the downloading and use of your digital products;

-Wrapping it up…
+Wrapping it up

 A lightweight plugin like Download Monitor doesn’t just help you make WordPress track downloads of your digital products but also serves as an excellent WordPress download manager.

-Tracking downloads is helpful to you even if you offer free downloads (for building your email list or for lead generation purposes) because it helps you discover the content your users need the most.
+Tracking downloads is helpful to you even if you offer free downloads (for building your email list or for lead generation purposes) because it helps you discover the content your users enjoy the most.